josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 black windows and muffled screams.
-In the morning, I am all I ever want to be: rain and laughter, bare footprints and invisible seams, always without breath or definition.
+In the morning, I am all I ever want to be: rain and laughter, bare footprints and invisible seams.
+Always without breath or definition.

-I claim every single dawn,
+I claim every single dawn.
-for yesterday is simply what I was, and tomorrow even that will be gone.-->
+For yesterday is simply what I was, and tomorrow?
+Even that will be gone.-->

 2025-11-01